-2. Are too big to give each member a five to ten-minute spotlight each meeting.
+- Are too big to give each member a 5 to 10-minute spotlight each meeting

-3. Fail to replenish with new members as existing members graduate.
+- Fail to replenish with new members as existing members graduate

-I polled a couple of career-related groups I belong to about why people don’t join job clubs and got two types of responses:
+I polled a few career-related groups I belong to about why people don’t join job clubs.
+I got 2 types of responses:

 Back to Our Winners

-Caryn attended a small club with members at different stages of their job searches.
+Caryn attended a small club with members at different stages of job search.

-She found the group helped her refresh her skills, stay focused, and maintain self-accountability.
+The group helped her refresh her skills, stay focused, and be accountable.